apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 but will need careful consideration; the bloat/size issues is of the most concern because of Swift's common use for mobile applications.

-## Aside:  proto2 vs. proto3
+## Aside:  proto2 vs. proto3 syntax

 The terms *proto2* and *proto3* refer to two different dialects of the proto *language.*  The older proto2 language dates back to 2008, the proto3 language was introduced in 2015.
-These should not be confused with versions of the protobuf *project* or the protoc *program*.
-In particular, the protoc 3.0 program has solid support for both proto2 and proto3 language dialects.
-Many people continue to use the proto2 language with protoc 3.0 because they have existing systems that depend on particular features of the proto2 language that were changed in proto3.
+These should not be confused with versions of the protobuf *project* or the protoc *software*.
+In particular, the protoc 3.x software has solid support for both proto2 and proto3 language dialects.
+Many people continue to use the proto2 language with protoc 3.x software because they have existing systems that depend on particular features of the proto2 language that were changed in the proto3 language.